TUSThehe/trustless-multi-agent-simulation/README.md

-Here’s an updated description with instructions on how to start the project:

----

 ### Trustless Multi-Agent Simulation

 This project demonstrates a simplified version of a **Trustless Multi-Agent Framework**, a decentralized alternative to Trusted Execution Environments (TEEs).
 It showcases key concepts in creating autonomous, distributed agents that interact without centralized control, using simulated blockchain records and a DAO (Decentralized Autonomous Organization) for governance.